jeongdo801/scNOVA/README.md

 PART0.
 Extract single-cell and subclonal copy-number variations
 <br/><br/>
 PART1.
 Infer transcriptome with pseudo-bulk population
-  - Feature1 : samtools merge for pseudo-bulk NO,
+  - Feature1 : samtools merge for pseudo-bulk NO
     - Create folders/subclone and copy single-cell libraries to the clonality, merge bam files in each folders, run Strand_seq_deeptool_Genes_for_CNN.pl for merged libraries
     - For normalization total mapped read needs to be calculated (Strand_seq_deeptool_chr_length.pl)
     - Make_ML_Features_BCLL01 (processing and normalization to make Feature1)
+    - Output: Features_reshape_BCLL01_P1P2_C3_orientation_norm.txt
-  - Feature2 : single-cell variance : Deeptool_matrix_CNN_C0.R
+  - Feature2 : single-cell variance
     - For each folders of subclone, run Strand_seq_deeptool_Genes_for_CNN.pl for single-cell libraries
+    - Deeptool_matrix_CNN.R to calculate coefficient of variation of each bins
     - Make_ML_Features_sc_var_BCLL01 (processing and normaliization to make Feature2)
+    - Output: Features_reshape_BCLL01_C3_Resid_orientation.txt
   - Combine five layers of feature sets
+    - Make_ML_Features_BCLL01_combine.R
+    - For NO, copy-number normalization will be performed
 <br/><br/>
 PART2.
 Infer transcriptome at the single-cell level
   - Strand_seq_deeptool_Genes_for_CNN.pl